Recap

 const { data } = useSWR(['my/api', myId], fetcher)

-This argument will be passed to the fetcher
+This argument will be passed to the fetcher, and forms part of the key that

 Writing a fetcher that invokes commands